How to get a car loan with a low income

 Larger down payment

-The more money you have saved for a down payment, the less you’ll need to borrow.
+The more money you save for a down payment, the less you’ll need to borrow.
 Having a larger down payment also shows the lender that you’re financially disciplined enough to save money.

 Include all your income

-Check the lender’s eligibility criteria to find out what types of income they accept.
-If they accept government benefits and other types of income, be sure to include any income you receive in your application.
+Check the lender’s eligibility criteria to find out what types of income are accepted.
+If government benefits and other types of income are acceptable, be sure to include any income you receive in your application.

 Apply with a co-signer

 Applying with a co-signer who has excellent credit will help you qualify for a larger loan amount and a better interest rate.
-It’ll also boost your chances of getting approved, but the co-signer will need to be willing to take on the risk of repaying the loan if you can’t keep up with payments.
+It’ll also boost your chances of getting approved, but the co-signer must be willing to take on the risk of repaying the loan if you can’t keep up with payments.

 Lower your budget